TRUMP AUTHORIZES MILITARY TO TAKE CONTROL OF FEDERAL LAND NEAR US-MEXICO BORDER

 California, New Mexico, and Texas aren’t the only states seeing an increase in troops under the Trump administration.

-The U.S. Coast Guard is also deploying additional ships, boats, and aircraft to South Florida and other regions in an effort to increase anti-maritime immigration.
+The U.S. Coast Guard also deployed additional ships, boats, and aircraft to South Florida and other regions in an effort to increase anti-maritime immigration.
 This comes after Adm.
 Linda Fagan was replaced by Adm.
 Kevin Lunday.

-With the troops deployed now, immigration numbers have dropped for months, and it appears that more efforts are on the way to keep levels low in the future.
+With the troops deployed now, immigration numbers have dropped for months, and it appears that more efforts are needed to keep levels low in the future.

 Suggested reads: